Yale–NUS College

-The Yale–NUS College of the National University of Singapore was a liberal arts college from April 2011 to June 2025 under the National University of Singapore (NUS) in Singapore.
-It was established in 2011 by NUS in collaboration with Yale University.
-It stopped new class admissions since 2021 and was fully closed in 2025 as NUS established its own honors college, the NUS College.
+Yale–NUS College was a liberal arts college from April 2011 to June 2025 in Singapore.
+It was established in 2011 by the National University of Singapore (NUS) and Yale University.
+Yale-NUS was Singapore's first liberal arts college, and one of the first in Asia.
+Following a unilateral decision by NUS in 2021 to close Yale-NUS College and establish NUS College in its place, no further admissions were accepted after 2021, and the College was fully closed in 2025.

 History

 Overview

 Yale–NUS was a four-year, fully residential undergraduate institution.
 The first class, the class of 2017, consisted of 157 students entering in 2013.
 At full capacity, the college had 250 students in each class.
 Students would select their majors at the end of their second year, after two years of the Yale–NUS Common Curriculum.
-Students graduated with a Bachelor of Arts degree with Honours or a Bachelor of Science degree with Honours from the "Yale–NUS College of the National University of Singapore".
+Students graduated with a Bachelor of Arts degree with Honours or a Bachelor of Science degree with Honours.

 In August 2021, it was announced that Yale–NUS College would be merged with the NUS University Scholars Programme to form a new interdisciplinary honours college, with the Class of 2025 being the last cohort of Yale–NUS students.
-According to Pericles Lewis, this decision was part of NUS' plan for a "broader restructuring of Singapore’s educational offerings, one that had been conceived of in 2018".
+According to Pericles Lewis, this decision was part of NUS's plan for a "broader restructuring of Singapore’s educational offerings, one that had been conceived of in 2018".
 The new college will not feature liberal arts subjects in its core curriculum.
-In January 2022, it was announced that the provisionally-named "New College" would be named the "NUS College".
+In January 2022, it was announced that the provisionally named "New College" would be named the "NUS College".

 The Yale–NUS Class of 2025 was the final cohort of Yale–NUS students.
-The College was officially closed on 30 June 2025.
+The college was officially closed on 30 June 2025.